Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Numerical Study

-A very interesting feature of our model is the appearance of a different kind of equilibria, namely stationary points where profits and excess demand are non-zero, but equal to a constant value.
-We call them ``deflationary'' equilibria because prices synchronize with the inflation rate determined by the evolution of wages.
-This phase does not manifest itself when there is no wage-induced inflation ($\omega=0$).
+An interesting feature of our model is the appearance of a different kind of equilibrium, corresponding to stationary points where profits and excess demand are non-zero, but equal to a constant value.
+We call them ``deflationary'' equilibria because prices synchronise with the (negative) inflation rate determined by the downward evolution of wages, induced by chronic unemployment (i.e. $L^{\text{s}} > L^{\text{d}}$).